nova3ris/Pearl-Loading-Bot/README.md

 Set `homePoint` to where you want the bot to afk at.

+If you want the bot stay disconnected if it disconnects, then change `autoReconnect` to false. (default true).

 Replace `"person1"` in `whitelist.json` with one whitelisted person.
 This person can then add everyone else through bot commands.

 ## Usage